-- 32.3.
-Delegate Rights In addition to the rights concerning victimisation in the relevant legislation, EnergyAustralia NSW recognises that Union delegates: - 32.3.1. may make representations to management on behalf of their Union's members; - 32.3.2. will be given access to reasonable information about such representations; - 32.3.3. will be provided with reasonable use of EnergyAustralia NSW facilities including telephone, computer and accessories (including reasonable use of e-mail and internet), facsimile, photocopying, stationery and a Union notice board; - 32.3.4. will be given reasonable paid time to: - a) prepare for consultations with and make representations to management, including discussions with their Union's members; - b) participate in conferences concerning matters affecting their Union's members, including matters before an industrial tribunal in accordance with the agreed arrangements;
+- 33.3.
+Delegate Rights - In addition to the rights concerning victimisation in the relevant legislation, EnergyAustralia NSW recognises that Union delegates: - a) may make representations to management on behalf of their Union's members: - b) will be given access to reasonable information about such representations; - will be provided with reasonable use of EnergyAustralia NSW facilities including telephone, computer and accessories (including reasonable use of e-mail and internet), facsimile, photocopying, stationery and a Union notice board; - d) will be given reasonable paid time to: - i. prepare for consultations with and make representations to management, including discussions with their Union's members; - ii. participate in conferences concerning matters affecting their Union's members, including matters before an industrial tribunal in accordance with the agreed arrangements;

-- 32.3.5. will be given paid leave in accordance with the agreed arrangements, including for attendance at accredited Union education and training for delegates, Union conferences and forums; - 32.3.6. will be given reasonable unpaid leave to work with the Union.
+- e) will be given paid leave in accordance with the agreed arrangements, including for attendance at accredited Union education and training for delegates.
+Union conferences and forums: - f) will be given reasonable unpaid leave to work with the Union.

-NOTE: The reference to "their Union's members" in paragraphs (32.3.1) and (0) includes representing a member of another Union where agreement between EnergyAustralia NSW and the respective Unions is reached to enable such representation.
+NOTE: The reference to "their Union's members" in Clause 33.3 a) and 33.3 d) includes representing a member of another Union where agreement between EnergyAustralia NSW and the respective Unions is reached to enable such representation.

-- 32.4.
-Delegate Responsibilities A delegate's responsibilities include to: - 32.4.1. consult with their Team Leader whenever they propose to undertake their role as a delegate in exercising any of the rights above, except with respect to clause 0 when advice to the Team Leader is sufficient;

-- 32.4.2. recognise that work priorities as determined by their Team Leader take precedence over the exercise of the above rights; - 32.4.3. adhere to the process of Clause 28, Grievance and Disputes Procedures. - 32.5.
+- 33.4.
+Delegate Responsibilities - A delegate's responsibilities include to: - a) consult with their Team Leader whenever they propose to undertake their role as a delegate in exercising any of the rights above, except with respect to Clause 33.3 c), when advice to the Team Leader is sufficient; - b) recognise that work priorities as determined by their Team Leader take precedence over the exercise of the above rights; - c) adhere to the process of Clause 29, Grievance and Disputes Procedures, - 33.5.
 Union Delegates Payment for Attending Meetings The parties to the Enterprise Agreement acknowledge and remain committed to the arrangements introduced in February 2006 concerning delegates attending conferences and Industrial Relations Commission of New South Wales/Fair Work Commission matters, unless otherwise agreed to.